FlorenceHapgood/CV/README.md

 #### Perseverance

 As I chose to go to university rather than pursue further acting training, I didn’t have the support of a drama school to launch me into the industry, nor their advice to guide me.
 I spent four years writing to casting directors – often up to four times a day - to persuade them to let me audition for their projects.
+This involved attempting to find out what was being produced, whether or not there was a part which I would be siutable for, who to write to and how to contact them.
 Over the years, I built up a body of work doing this that ultimately allowed me to sign with a prominent acting agent.
 With maturity I feel my desire to be an actor lessenned, but I still feel proud of how I tackled the hardships of the industry.

 ## Education